Quantum games and synchronicity: Quantum games via diagrams

 This reduces to the typical definition of non-signalling for classical question and answer sets.
 Non-signalling quantum-set correlations are also referred to as QNS (quantum non-signalling) correlations, and were introduced in \cite{DW16}.

 \begin{cor} The marginals of a non-signalling correlation $P$ are channels. \end{cor}

 See \ref{pf:margs_channels} for the proof.
 If we are interested not just in marginals, but in Alice and Bob's implementation of their strategies, we need to look at valid strategy classes.
-The most general valid strategy class we will deal with here is quantum-commuting.
+The most general valid strategy class we will deal with here is quantum commuting.

-\begin{defn}[Quantum-commuting strategy] A \emph{quantum-commuting strategy} for the game $\lambda$ is a pair of quantum functions $(E,F)$ on a Hilbert space $\cl H$, given by $E: X \to_\cl H A, F: Y \to_\cl H B$, that commute on $\cl H$.
+\begin{defn}[Quantum commuting strategy] A \emph{quantum commuting strategy} for the game $\lambda$ is a pair of quantum functions $(E,F)$ on a Hilbert space $\cl H$, given by $E: X \to_\cl H A, F: Y \to_\cl H B$, that commute on $\cl H$.
 In diagrams, \ctikzfig{qc_strat} \end{defn}

-A quantum-commuting strategy gives rise to a combined strategy on $\cl H$ as follows: \ctikzfig{combined_qc}
+A quantum commuting strategy gives rise to a combined strategy on $\cl H$ as follows: \ctikzfig{combined_qc}

 If Alice and Bob each have their own resource Hilbert space instead of sharing a Hilbert space, we get quantum tensor strategies.